McCormack Building

 The John W. McCormack State Office Building, also referred to by its address 1 Ashburton Place, is a high-rise building adjacent to the Beacon Hill neighborhood in Boston, Massachusetts.
-The building stands at 302 feet (98 m) with 22 floors.
+The building stands at 322 feet (98 m) with 22 floors.
 Construction began in 1972 and was completed in 1975.
-It is incorrectly listed as the 36th-tallest building in Boston.
+It is the 63rd-tallest building in Boston.
 The architectural firm who designed the building was Hoyle, Doran & Berry.
 The McCormack Building is notable because of its distinctive black and white façade.

 Tenants

 Some tenants of the office block include: